 Urban Ed: A Portrait of Inner City Education

 In 2013, filmmaker/educator Wade Wofford was teaching 10th grade English at an intimate charter school in Springfield.
-Frustrated by the teacher-centric portraits of urban education that Hollywood has attempted (white-savior stories about the fish-out-of-water teacher wearing pearls in act one…who ends up in black leather in act three, and lets students sleep at her house when the gang’s after them.)
-He wanted to tell a more earnest story, born of the actual schools.
-Then it happened: Wofford and his students found out their school was being closed mid-year…its students and faculty laid off or spread across the district.
+Frustrated by the teacher-centric portraits of urban education that Hollywood has attempted (white-savior stories about the fish-out-of-water teacher who transforms the lives of every kid and lets students sleep at her house when the gang’s after them), Wofford always wanted to tell a more earnest story, born of the actual schools.
+Then it happened: Wofford and his students found out their school was being closed mid-year…its students transferred to one of the worst schools in the state.

 URBAN ED was born…a gritty, micro-budget narrative drama inspired by those events.

 Aryana is a sophomore who goes to Woodrow Wilson Charter School, a small-but-intimate struggling charter for grades 6-12.
-She gets herself up, wakes her 5th grade brother & kindergarten sister, cobbles together breakfast, then gets them on the bus.
+She gets herself up, wakes her 7th grade brother & kindergarten sister, cobbles together breakfast from scraps, then gets them on the bus.
 She doesn’t want to wake her mom, who worked a double and is not doing well since Aryana’s brother died in a club shooting.

 Aryana’s greatest conflict at present is that her boyfriend D’Avante’s strict mother thinks she’s a bad influence.
 Aryana comes around with lots of cut lips and black eyes, so D’Avante’s mom assumes she’s catfighting in the streets.
 Not the case, unfortunately; Aryana’s mom has quite a temper…

-The action of the film is split between four days – one from each season of a single academic year.
-Each day explores the education these students are exposed to…not just in their classrooms, but in their homes, the world of the inner city, and the current U.S. around them.
+The action of the film is split between three seasons of a single academic year, and explores the education these students are exposed to…not just in their classrooms, but in their homes, the world of the inner city, and the polarized country at large.

 What makes URBAN ED truly unique is the manner in which it will be filmed – in a style similar to Chloe Zhao’s Oscar-winning NOMADLAND…using real students cast from within the public schools that inspired the film.
-Our production already has partnerships with businesses, schools, governments and cultural councils in the region.
+Our production has partnered with businesses, urban schools, and cultural councils in the region – and held open-call auditions at all 8 of western Mass’ biggest urban high schools – seeing nearly 300 kids.

 In a time of Donald Trump and the disgusting re-invigoration of racism, the world needs an authentic portrait that displays the complexity of the issues at play in these beautiful, diverse classrooms.